MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-secure-users.md

 - BCS160
 - MET150
 - MOE150
-description: "Learn how Microsoft 365 Business Premium helps you run your business with productivity and security."
+description: "Learn how Microsoft 365 Business Premium helps you run your business more securely with productivity and security."
 ---

 # Productivity and security for small and medium-sized businesses